 This is what was wrong with the show.
 The writers needed Jon to be able to ride a dragon for the Long Night (don’t get me started on the whole world ending threat being taken out in under an hour) so he just did it.
 There wasn’t any build up, training, or great price that was paid.
 Jon just rode a dragon for fun and it was disappointing.
 Everything wrong with this season could be boiled down to that.
 Something needed to be done, it was lazily executed, and it left us feeling disappointed.
 That, ladies and gentlemen, is why it sucked.

 P.S – Fuck you David Benioff and D.B Weiss.
 You guys are shit and ruined what could’ve been one of the greatest T.V shows of all time.
-I invite all who agree with me to join me in boycotting all their future projects such as the next Star Wars trilogy that Disney has foolishly given them.
+I invite all who disagree to come at me in the comments

 Like what you saw?
 Share and subscribe!